Searching for Health Expense Assistance

 - assist families to get off assistance and back into the workforce

-Dental and vision plan for children of low-income families, covering dental items such as regular exams, X-rays and extractions, and preventative treatements, and basic vision items such as yearly exam, lenses, and frames
+Dental and vision plan for children of low-income families, covering dental items such as:

 Services at home